 - communicating insights and advocating for change – to influence policy and regulatory improvements.

-We will use design methodologies – such as user journey mapping and policy prototyping – to help identify barriers and test any solutions, so we can build greater confidence in them before advocating for their implementation.
+We used design methodologies – such as user journey mapping and personas – to help communicate the barriers we identified.